janoleko/LaMa/README.md

-(HMMs), **hidden semi-Markov models** (HSMMs), **state space models** (SSMs) and **continuous-time** variants can be formulated and estimated within the same framework via directly maximising the likelihood function using the so-called **forward algorithm** (for details see
+(HMMs), **hidden semi-Markov models** (HSMMs), **state space models** (SSMs) and **continuous-time** variants can be formulated and estimated within the same framework via directly maximising the likelihood function using the so-called **forward algorithm**
-<a href="https://www.taylorfrancis.com/books/mono/10.1201/b20790/hidden-markov-models-time-series-walter-zucchini-iain-macdonald-roland-langrock" target="_blank">Zucchini
+<a href="https://www.taylorfrancis.com/books/mono/10.1201/b20790/hidden-markov-models-time-series-walter-zucchini-iain-macdonald-roland-langrock" target="_blank">(Zucchini,
-et al. 2016</a>).
+MacDonald, and Langrock 2016)</a>.
 Applied researchers often need custom models that standard software does not easily support.
 Writing tailored `R` code offers flexibility but suffers from slow estimation speeds.
 This `R` package solves these issues by providing easy-to-use functions (written in C++ for speed) for common tasks like the forward algorithm.
 These functions can be combined into custom models in a Lego-type approach, offering up to 10-20 times faster estimation via standard numerical optimisers.
 The development version now also allows for automatic differentiation with the `RTMB` package which drastically increases speed and accuracy.

 The most important families of functions are